 Meagan holds a Bachelor of Arts in Writing, Literature and the Arts from Eugene Lang College of The New School for Liberal Arts in New York.
 She organizes independent curatorial projects, and her writing has appeared in The Oregon Review of Arts, and Deviant Fictions: An Anthology of Northwest Experimental Writing.
 Meagan has also served on the boards of the University of Oregon Architecture and Allied Arts and Disjecta Contemporary Art Center.

-Kat Bell is the Grants & Office Coordinator at the Oregon Arts Commission.
-She has been with the Commission since 2006, where she oversees the online grant system and database and assures compliance with state and federal policy.
-Kat earned an Oregon Project Management Associate Certification from the Willamette University’s Atkinson School of Management and is in her junior year at Oregon State University, where she studies Cultural Anthropology.
+Kat Bell is the Grants & Office Coordinator for the Oregon Cultural Trust and the Oregon Arts Commission.
+With the agencies since 2006, Kat oversees the online grant system and database and assures compliance with state and federal policy.
+Kat earned an Oregon Project Management Associate Certification from the Willamette University’s Atkinson School of Management and is in her junior year at Southern Oregon University where she studies Accounting.
 In addition to serving in the military, Kat has experience working at the state legislature as a Committee Assistant.
-She belongs to the Grant Managers Network and Grantmakers for Effective Organizations.
+She belongs to the PEAK Grant Making, a nationwide grant administrator network.
 She is a self-professed Data Viz Ninja and proud member of Ravenclaw.